Geonovum/KP-APIs/API-strategie-extensies/ext-geospatial.md

 REST APIs for handling geospatial features may provide spatial filtering.
 There is a distinction between retrieving geometries in the result (response) and supplying a spatial filter in the call (request).
 When requesting parcel information, users do not necessarily require the geometry.
 A name or parcel ID may be sufficient.

 [[rfc7946]] describes the GeoJSON format, including a convention for describing 2D geometric objects in WGS84 (EPSG:4326).
-In this extension we adopt this conventions on describing geometry elements.
-The convention is extended by allowing any projection.
+In this extension we adopt the conventions for describing geometry objects.
+The convention is extended to allow alternative projections.

 <div class="rule" id="api-34">
   <p class="rulelab"><strong>API-34</strong>: Support GeoJSON for geospatial APIs</p>